jakujobi/Ada_Compiler_Construction/A1 - Lexical Analyzer/A1 - Lexical Analyzer.md

 ## Submission Guidelines
 - Source code for this and all other assignments must be submitted as a **single zip file**.
 - Upload the zip file to the appropriate **D2L Dropbox** on or before the due date.

+---
+Do not report
+- space
+- tabs
+- comments
+- the identifiers are 17 character long, not by more than 17

+---
+# Plan

+Token class
+-